This section documents procedures applicable to all degree options.

 Registration for CS5974 Independent Study involves a special procedure.
 You do not register online for CS5974 Independent Study, but instead fill out a request form.
 The form must be processed typically by Wednesday in the first week of class.
 Although CS5974 is technically available for variable credit hours, students will nearly always take it for 3 credits.

-Only the MS Coursework and Ph.D. degrees allow credit toward the degree for CS5974.
+Note that the MS Thesis option does NOT allow credit toward the degree for CS5974.

 An Independent Study course requires a commitment from a CS professor to sponsor the study, as only CS faculty can serve as instructors for this class.
 Sometimes a student will wish to work with a faculty member outside the CS Department.
 A CS graduate student can do an Independent Study under a professor outside the CS department if the following two criteria are met: